jsreport/docs/docs/faq.md

 ### <a name="performance"></a>Increase performance

 jsreport uses by default dedicated processes for rendering pdf or scripts.
 This solution works better in some cloud and corporate environments with proxies.
-However for other cases it is better to reuse phantomjs and nodejs workers over multiple requests.
+However for other cases, for example when using phantomjs it is better to reuse phantomjs and nodejs workers over multiple requests.

 Open `jsreport.config.json` and update following: